Baha al-Din Qaraqush: Later years

-Following Saladin's death in 1193, he entered the service of Saladin's second son and new sultan of Egypt, al-Aziz Uthman.
-Al-Aziz appointed him as his deputy when he was absent from Egypt, and then regent for his underage heir, al-Mansur.
+Following Saladin's death in 1193, Qarakush entered the service of Saladin's second son and new sultan of Egypt, al-Aziz Uthman.
+Al-Aziz appointed Qaraqush as his deputy when he was absent from Egypt, and then regent for his underage heir, al-Mansur.

 When al-Mansur ascended the throne, Qaraqush received the high title of atabeg, but was soon forced to retire by the commanders and the chief secretary, Ibn Mammati, likely due to his advanced age, and replaced as regent by another of Saladin's sons, al-Afdal.

 Almost nothing is heard of Qaraqush thereafter, except that he died on 7 April 1201, and was buried in a mausoleum at the cemetery at the foot of the Muqattam Hills.

 Legacy

 In historiography

-Medieval historians, from his contemporary generally portray Qaraqush in very favourable terms, highlighting his abilities, especially as a builder.
+Medieval historians generally portray Qaraqush in very favourable terms, highlighting his abilities, especially as a builder.
 The 13th-century scholar Ibn Khallikan comments in his famous Biographical Dictionary that he was "a man of lofty spirit and singularly favoured by fortune in all his proceedings".
-Apart from the Cairo Citadel and the fortifications of Acre, he was notable also in building his house, a hippodrome, and a bridge to Giza, by reusing stones from the ancient pyramids, as well as a caravenserai outside the Bab al-Futuh gate and a ribat at al-Maqs.
+Apart from the Cairo Citadel and the fortifications of Acre, he was notable also in building his house, a hippodrome, and a bridge to Giza in Cairo, by reusing stones from the ancient pyramids, as well as a caravenserai outside the Bab al-Futuh gate and a ribat at al-Maqs.

 His contemporary, the official and historian Imad al-Din al-Isfahani, dismisses Qaraqush as "a Turk who had neither knowledge of books nor familiarity with literature", but this reflects rather Imad al-Din's prejudices as a self-conscious 'man of the pen' against the military class, which furthermore, unlike the Arab and Iranian-dominated civilian elites, was composed of Turks and Kurds.